-The Summer Apprenticeship Program (SAP) is designed as a curriculum-based, immersion experience for college-age (or older) Christians interested in developing the agricultural and theological proficiency to start/sustain agrarian ministries in their own communities.
-In 2013, SAP will run for twelve weeks, from May 23-August 15.
+The summer internship is designed as a curriculum-based, immersion experience for college-age and older Christians interested in developing the agricultural and theological proficiency to start/sustain agrarian ministries in their own communities.
+In 2014, the summer internship will run for 10 weeks, from May 23-August 10.

 HOW TO APPLY:

 APPLICATION DEADLINE: Admission is rolling through March 15.